-Is your organization considering going solar and wondering what’s involved with solar panel maintenance and, in general, taking care of a commercial solar system?
-You probably want to know how often solar panels need to be cleaned, how to invoke a commercial solar panel warranty if needed, and more.
+Is your organization considering going solar and wondering what’s involved with solar panel maintenance and, more generally, taking care of a commercial solar system?
+You probably want to know how often solar panels need to be cleaned, how to invoke a commercial solar panel warranty (if needed) and more.

 An effective O&M program is critical to getting the most out of your commercial solar investment over the long term.
 O&M performed by a qualified provider optimizes solar panel efficiency and increases the likelihood a solar system will last longer, need fewer repairs and perform at or above its expected energy output over time.